 Not everyone is good at expressing themselves verbally.

-Contrary to common beliefs, art therapy is NOT about being good at art.
+Contrary to common beliefs, using arts in therapy is not about being good at art.

 Imaginative activity in itself is in itself therapeutic.
 Whilst allowing you to be free, playful and creative, creativity also encourages mini-risk taking and experimentation.
 It has the potential to enrich a person’s life.

-But the power of creative arts extends beyond recreation and relaxation.
+But the power of using creative arts in therapy and coaching extends beyond recreation and relaxation.
 It can help us release emotions and get in touch with unconscious materials.

 When words are not enough, we turn to images and symbols to tell our stories.
-The art therapist is trained to recognise the nonverbal symbols and metaphors that are difficult to express in words.
+When you use arts in therapy and coaching, you are expressing yourself in nonverbal symbols and metaphors instead of words.

 In imagery, things are not linear- there is no beginning and end as in a verbal story.
 As it surpasses the rule of language, syntax, grammar, and logic, it can express many complexities simultaneously.
 Contradictory elements can be included; love and hate for a family member, for instance.
 If you are someone who experiences contrasting emotions in quick succession, and struggles to articulate what exactly it is that you are experiencing, art may help you to integrate and synthesize conflicting parts of yourselves.

-I adopt a multimodal approach of Creative Arts healing that may include the use of visual imagery, symbols, movement, poetry, music, journaling and play.
+A multimodal approach of using arts in therapy and coaching that may include the use of visual imagery, symbols, movement, poetry, music, journaling and play.

 Will You Interpret My Imagery?

 The use of imagery as a diagnostic tool is a complex and controversial subject.
-Usually, the meaning of your visual journal, photographs or artwork will be the result of our collaborative conversation, rather than a one-way interpretation from me.
+Usually, the meaning of your visual journal, photographs or artwork will be the result of our collaborative conversation, rather than a one-way interpretation from your coach or therapist.

-Nowadays, many art therapists including myself advocate not interpreting art but simply allowing the meaning of the material to emerge.
-It was believed that art diagnosis obscures the deeper meanings of creative expressions and blocks their healing powers.
+Nowadays, many art therapists advocate not interpreting art but simply allowing the meaning of the material to emerge.
+This is because using art imagery for diagnosis may obscure the deeper meanings of creative expressions and blocks their healing powers.
 In other words, we are concerned with preserving the “soul and imagery” expressed in peoples’ art, rather than have them interpreted and oriented to goals and outcomes.

-Art-based healing is found to be one of the most helpful treatments for difficulties in emotional regulation.
+Using arts in therapy offers one of the most helpful treatments for difficulties in emotional regulation.
 You may find it useful because of its ability to directly address affect regulation on a neurological level, as well as its potential to unearth deep-seated memories and beliefs.
-When it comes to affecting regulation, arts are able to work on a level that talking therapy sometimes does not reach.
+When it comes to emotional healing, arts in therapy can work on a level that talking therapy sometimes does not reach.

-In addition, art-based work differs from other psychological therapies in that it is a three-way process between the client, the coach and the arts.
+In addition, using arts in therapy makes the work differs from other psychological therapies in that it is a three-way process between the client, the coach and the arts.
 The art product is known as the ‘container for emotions’.
 It offers a mean of expression that is cathartic and less damaging to the therapeutic relationship than acting out verbally or physically, clients are therefore able to show aspects of themselves that would otherwise have remained hidden.

-Moreover, art allows for continued exploration, reflection and comparison over a period of time, where words can be easily forgotten and denied.
+Moreover, having an art piece allows for continued exploration, reflection and comparison over a period of time, where words can be easily forgotten and denied.
 When something is created, the permanence of it offers a unique area of involvement.
-You can continuously look at the image, be intrigued by it, and eventually be challenged to explore their meanings.
+You can continuously look at the image or the sculpture you have created, be intrigued by it, and eventually be challenged to explore their meanings.

 The healing power of other forms of expressive arts is increasingly acknowledged.
 There are various approaches from image interpretations to active visualisation.

-Contrary to common beliefs, using the arts to heal is not about being good at art.
+Contrary to common beliefs, using the arts in therapy and coaching is not about being good at art.
 It is simply a way of activating another part of your brain.

 Poetry therapy is the use of the written and spoken word for healing and personal growth.
 Through the use of poetry, literature, visual journals and song lyrics, we will explore materials hidden in your unconscious, and help you integrate them into your psyche.
 Poetry is helpful in this process as it helps you express emotions that might otherwise be difficult to express.
 It also open you up to new ways of seeing your life.